How To Stop Doomscrolling For Your Mental Health

 Wanting to stay informed

 While staying informed isn’t a bad thing, doomscrolling often goes beyond reading simply to understand.
-Instead, a person might feel compelled to learn as much information as possible so they feel better prepared for what’s to come, even if there isn’t realistically anything they could do to help or prevent a certain situation.
+Instead, a person might feel compelled to learn as much information as possible so they perceive that they are better prepared for what’s to come, even if there isn’t realistically anything they could do to help or prevent a certain situation.

 Neuroticism

 Neuroticism is one of the five personality traits identified in the “Big 5,” one of the most widely accepted personality theories today.
 Someone who leans towards trait neuroticism might naturally feel more worry and fear around stressful situations.
-Doomscrolling might make these individuals feel as if they have some control over negative situations even if they do not, potentially resulting in some level of soothing or comfort.
+Doomscrolling might help these individuals experience a sense of control over negative situations even if they do not, potentially resulting in some level of soothing or comfort.

 Anxiety disorders